No camping, pets or firearms

 They also protect endangered Manna Gum Wet Forest, and provide sanctuary for significant species, such as the vulnerable Spotted-tail Quoll and the rare Maidenhair Spleenwort Fern.

-In 2013 Liffey River Reserve and Coalmine Creek Reserve were included in a 170,000 hectare expansion of the 1.4 million hectare Tasmanian Wilderness World Heritage Area.
+Both the Liffey River and Coalmine Creek Reserves are part of the 1.4 million hectare Tasmanian Wilderness World Heritage Area.